SAP-samples/teched2023-IN264/exercises/ex1/README.md

-# Exercise 1 - Create queues and subscribe to topic in SAP Intgration Suite, advanced event mesh
+# Exercise 1 - Create queues and subscribe to topic in SAP Integration Suite, advanced event mesh

 ## Overview